Nonlinear projection-based model order reduction with machine learning regression for closure error modeling in the latent space: Introduction

 To address these limitations and lay the groundwork for more robust, theoretically grounded nonlinear PROMs based on the aforementioned framework for nonlinear PMOR, this paper introduces a less data-intensive regression approach that employs interpretable machine learning techniques to model closure error within the latent space.
-Specifically, its main contribution is a generalized framework for creating HPROMs that incorporate latent-space closure error modeling, utilizing two distinct interpretable regression methods: standard Gaussian process regression (GPR) and radial basis function (RBF) interpolation.
+Specifically, its main contribution is a generalized framework for creating HPROMs that incorporate latent-space closure error modeling, utilizing two closely related interpretable regression methods: standard Gaussian process regression (GPR) and radial basis function (RBF) interpolation.
 These techniques not only provide valuable insights into the structure of the closure error, thereby addressing the first limitation of non-interpretability and paving the way for a priori error estimates, but also require significantly less training data compared to more complex regression methods such as deep ANNs and therefore are more appropriate for addressing the second limitation: the scarcity of training data when a very small value of $n$ can be achieved for a given level of accuracy.

 The resulting computational framework is demonstrated within the established methodologies of the LSPG method for constructing PROMs and the ECSW method for transforming them into computationally efficient HPROMs.
-While these methods provide the operational context for showcasing the framework's utility, a detailed exposition of their specific adaptation to an affine approximation incorporating latent-space closure error modeling via GPR or RBFs is not provided.
-This particular adaptation closely parallels the comprehensive treatment in \cite{barnett2023neural}, which addresses the modeling of closure error associated with the traditional affine approximation through a deep ANN within its latent space.
+While these methods provide the operational context for showcasing the framework's utility, only the essential elements needed for their use in the present nonlinear PROM setting are overviewed.
+The detailed derivations follow the comprehensive treatment in \cite{barnett2023neural}, which addresses the modeling of closure error associated with the traditional affine approximation through a deep ANN within its latent space.
+It should be emphasized, however, that the proposed framework is not limited to this setting and remains readily applicable to Galerkin projection and to alternative hyperreduction techniques beyond ECSW.